shreyas-bk24/MediKit/README.md

 An online Medical store

 <h1>Directories and their Importance</h1>
+The <b>MediKit</b> folder contains two folders and many py files
-The **MediKit** folder contains files the static files and templates required for this web application and the baceknd views
+<b>Templates</b> folder contains all the html templates used for this project
+<b>static</b> this folder includes some other directories that have css,js,ajax and image files respectively